 No. Farmers’ Pasta is the time and place for throwing a big, jolly party or creating a Christmas Eve dinner tradition.
 In London, it turns out, it’s also the time for drawing on your old SAT prep and making cheese analogies, since no specific cheese you look for to cook an American recipe will ever be available when you want it.
 EDAM : MILD FONTINA :: MANCHEGO : PROVOLONE.
 It’s never too late to amortize those hours spent studying for the SAT.
 Keep that in mind, people.
 (Also?
 Speaking of SATs, read this and prepare to laugh.)

 Farmers’ Pasta in one form or another has been in our family now since 2005.
 And since something tells me I am not the only one among us who has a complicated relationship with cheese, I thought it was high time to share this recipe — even if its place in the canon of plant-based, whole-foods recipes is questionable at best.
 I never pretended to be anything more than a ninety percenter, anyway.
 Grab a spoon, cheese lovers.
 We’ll have plenty of time for kale and quinoa tomorrow.

 Talk to you soon.

 - 2 dried bay leaves

-- 4 ounces fresh mozzarella cheese, diced
+- 8 ounces fresh mozzarella cheese, sliced and divided

-- 6 ounces manchego cheese, shredded
+- 6 ounces provolone or manchego cheese, shredded

 - 1 cup grated Parmigiano-Reggiano cheese, divided